What is Amylose?

 Uses of Amylose – (C6H10O5)n

-- Uses for amylose include permanent textile finishes, plastics, film making and paper pulp fiber bonding.
+- Uses for amylose include permanent textile finishes, plastics, film making and paper pulp fibre bonding.

 - Used as starches in the usage of sausage casings and food wrappers, incorporation into bread crusts and pasta for more uniform heating in the microwave.